wandyezj/coding_practice/typescript-definition-language/README.md

         * API is in preview and subject to change or complete removal.
     * Deprecated
         * API is slated to be removed.
-* Provide support for automatic test stub generation
-    * ideally tests would be defined as part of the API contract and arguably these examples should be part of the documentation, although this may be difficult for some APIs that require state information.
-    * Automatic translation of test examples to other languages.
-    * This would allow tests to be defined once and translated to work on top of the other languages allowing each implementation to have the same test coverage.

 ## Existing Systems